lunduniversity/introprog-scalalib/docs/index.md

 ### Using sbt

-If you have [sbt](https://www.scala-sbt.org/) installed then you can put this text in a file called `build.sbt`
+If you have [sbt](https://www.scala-sbt.org/) installed at least version 1.10.0 then you can put this text in a file called `build.sbt`

 ```
 scalaVersion := "3.4.2"  // or any Scala version from at least 3.3.3